 - (e) Timeliness of payments.
-Any payment which is received within 10 days of the date due is considered timely made. - (f) Combined payment agreements.
+Any payment which is received within 10 days of the date due shallmust be considered timely made. - (f) Combined payment agreements.
 The court may offer a payment agreement combining an appropriate initial period during which no payment of fines and costs is required, followed by a period of installment payments.
 Such a combined payment plan may be appropriate when the defendant is incarcerated, but should not be limited only to these circumstances. - (g) Re-entry into a payment agreement after default.
-A court must consider a request by a defendant who has defaulted on a payment agreement to enter into a subsequent payment agreement.
-In determining whether to approve the request for a subsequent payment agreement, the court must consider any change in the defendant's circumstances.
+A court shallmust consider a request by a defendant who has defaulted on a payment agreement to enter into a subsequent payment agreement.
+In determining whether to approve the request for a subsequent payment agreement, the court shallmust consider any change in the defendant's circumstances.

-A court must require a down payment to enter into a subsequent payment agreement, provided that (i) if the fines and costs owed are \$500 or less, the required down payment may not exceed 10 percent of such amount or (ii) if the fines and costs owed are more than \$500, the required down payment may not exceed 5 percent of such amount or \$50, whichever is greater.
+When a defendant enters into a subsequent payment agreement, a court shallmay not require a defendant to establish a payment history on the subsequent payment agreement before restoring the defendant's driver's license.
+A court shallmust require a down payment to enter into a subsequent payment agreement, provided that (i) if the fines and costs owed are \$500 or less, the required down payment shallmust not exceed 10 percent of such amount or (ii) if the fines and costs owed are more than \$500, the required down payment shallmust not exceed 5 percent of such amount or \$50, whichever is greater.